ICOA-SBC/GSON-cheminformatics/README.md

 6. Type the command `conda init bash` to initiate it.
 7. Reload the profile with `source ~/.bashrc`.
 After all these steps, you should now see `(bash)` before your prompt.

+## A more automatic way:
+An `init.sh` script is also included in the repo.
+It automates all the 3 major steps:
+- export conda to $PATH
+- create environment
+- clone the repo

+To use it under Linux:
+- Download this file, and put it at your /home
+- Open a termina, and execute it by `bash init.sh`
+- This process will take ~3 mins (the resolution of environment may take extra time)
+- If the script success, you will need to close and open another terminal.
+Voilà!
+You are ready to go!